ritual-net/ritual-scan/docs/SYSTEM_DESIGN.md

 ---

-This system design provides a robust foundation for scaling Ritual Explorer from a single-instance application to an enterprise-grade blockchain analytics platform.
+This system design provides a robust foundation for# System Design - Ritual Explorer v2.0 *Updated with 11 Contract Types & GCP Production Architecture* scaling Ritual Explorer from a single-instance application to an enterprise-grade blockchain analytics platform.